awsdocs/aws-sdk-for-javascript-v3/doc_source/building-sdk-for-browsers.md

 ## Using the SDK Builder to Build the SDK for JavaScript<a name="using-the-sdk-builder"></a>

 **Note**
 Amazon Web Services version 3 \(V3\) no longer supports Browser Builder\.
-To mimimize bandwidth usage of browser applications, we recommend you import named modules, and bundle them to reduce size\.
+To minimize bandwidth usage of browser applications, we recommend you import named modules, and bundle them to reduce size\.
 For more information about bundling, see [Bundling applications with webpack](webpack.md)\.